waal70/home-infra/README.md

 * In case of a password - the "some_sensitive_value" should already be hashed with mkpasswd -m sha-512
 * E.g.: ansible-vault encrypt_string 'SuperSecretPassword' --name 'root_pass'.
 The resulting string will be able to be used in your .yaml
 * This playbook expects to run as user 'ansible' that has a key-pair.
 The public key is provided in the preseed-stage
-* Expect to type the private key's passphrase a lot, unless you use ssh-agent:
+* Expect to type the private key's passphrase a lot, unless you use ssh-agent (automated in first-run):
 * ssh-agent bash
-* ssh-add <full-path-to-private-key>
+* ssh-add full-path-to-private-key

 ## Services included:
 * [Proxmox]